jmigual/APATeoria/Real Time Systems/lesson_03.md

 - Memory limits
 - ...

+### Important things about complexity
+Different implementations can have different runtime but similar complexity

+- _Addition_ operation is usually faster than multiplication
+- _Integer_ operations are usually faster thant floating-point operations
+- Different implementations can have different runtime but similar complexity
+- Runtime can also depend on how the hardware platform executes it

+## Online scheduling policies and their properties

-## Work-conserving vs non-work-conserving
+### Work-conserving vs non-work-conserving

-- Work conserving: Does not leave the processor **idgle** as long as there is a ready task in the system
+- **Work conserving**: Does not leave the processor **idgle** as long as there is a ready task in the system
-- Non-work conserving: May leave the processor **idle** even if there is a task in the system
+- **Non-work conserving**: May leave the processor **idle** even if there is a ready task in the system

+### Static vs dynamic

+- **Static**: scheduling decisions are taken based on fixed parameters assigned to tasks before activation
+- **Dynamic**: Scheduling decisions are taken based on parameters _that change with time_ like:
+  - Execution time
+  - Absolute deadline

+### Offline vs online
+- **Offline**: all scheduling decisions are taken before task activation, the schedule is stored in a table
+- **Online**: scheduling decisions are taken at runtime

+### Optimal vs heuristic
+- **Optimal**: They generate a schedule that minimizes a cost function
+- **Non-optimal (heuristic)**: They generate a schedule according to a heuristic function but _there is no guarantee of success_

+> ***
+> **EXAMPLE**: Optimality criteria
+> - Feasibility: Find a feasible schedule if there is one
+> - Minimize the maximum lateness
+> - Minimize the number of deadline misses
+> - Assign a value to each task and maximize the cumulative value of feasible tasks
+>
+> ***

 ## Scheduling algorithms